zopefoundation/z3c.language.negotiator/src/z3c/language/negotiator/README.txt

   ...
   ValueError: ('Not a valid policy name.', u'wrong')

-Let's add the negotiator to the site root:

-  >>> rootFolder['negotiator'] = negotiator

-And register the negotiator as a utility:
+Register the negotiator as a global utility:

   >>> import zope.component
-  >>> sitemanager = zope.component.getSiteManager(rootFolder)
-  >>> sitemanager.registerUtility(negotiator, INegotiator)
+  >>> zope.component.provideUtility(negotiator, INegotiator)

-After register the negotiator as a utility, we can use the vocabulary and see what offered languages are available:
+Now we can use the vocabulary and see what offered languages are available:

   >>> from z3c.language.negotiator import vocabulary
   >>> vocab = vocabulary.OfferedLanguagesVocabulary(None)